 2. Investigating needs

 Almost everybody who’s been through sales training in the last 60 years knows about open and closed questions.
-These classic questioning methods may work in small sales, but they certainly won’t help you in bigger ones.
+Read more about probing sales questions, These classic questioning methods may work in small sales, but they certainly won’t help you in bigger ones.

 3. Giving benefits

 Once you’ve uncovered the needs, traditional sales training teaches you to give the benefits of your product or service to the consumer.